Colin Archer: Rescue boats

-After an off shore gale in 1892 when several of Archer's pilot boats rescued fishermen, it was thought that pilots should do the rescue operations.
+After an offshore gale in 1892 when several of Archer's pilot boats rescued fishermen, it was thought that pilots should do the rescue operations.
 Three cutter-rigged Archer pilot boats were built; 38-, 41- and 42-foot length, fitted out as rescue boats and put into service in 1893 manned by pilots.

 To try a bigger and more specialized rescue boat, a design competition was held in 1892 and Archer got the order.
 He based his design on his newest pilot-boat and scaled the lines to 46 feet and reduced the beam ratio to 33.5%.
 Freeboard height was increased with about 20 cm.
 The keel was widened so the ballast keel became considerably heavier at 6.5 tons.
-The inside ballast remained the same, 6-7 tons.
+The inside ballast remained the same, 6–7 tons.
 Ceiling, 45 mm planking fitted inside the frames, were made watertight and thus the boat would float and be maneuverable in case of a leak or damage.
-The boat was rigged as ketch and launched July 1893 as the RS 1 COLIN ARCHER.In service, it was soon realized, that the rescue boats had to sail out with fishing fleets every day.
+The boat was rigged as ketch and launched July 1893 as the RS 1 Colin Archer.

+In service, it was soon realized, that the rescue boats had to sail out with fishing fleets every day.
 As there were no weather forecasts and no distress signals, the rescue boats had to be at the scene if a storm arrived.
 As the wind increased, the smallest boats were towed to safety and returned to tow larger boats.
 The pilots could not be with the fishermen all day so the design chosen for new boats was the large ketch.

 33 ketch-rigged rescue boats were built from 1893 to 1924.
 28 of the ketches were Archer’s design and 13 were built by Archer.
-From 1909 – 1924 the last 13 ketches were built in the Risør area (35 n.m.
+From 1909–1924 the last 13 ketches were built in the Risør area (35 n.m.
 SW of Larvik).
 Only one rescue boat was lost at sea without a trace.